 Pivot (formerly COS) is a for-fee database of funding opportunities and profiles of researchers.
-Berkeley subscribes through the Sponsored Projects Office and the database has been pre-populated for faculty and some graduate students.
-If you set up an account, you will be able to log in from any location, and you will have access to the tools for managing searches and opportunities including the ability to set up automatic "alerts".
+Berkeley subscribes through the Sponsored Projects Office the database has been pre-populated for faculty and some graduate students.
+If you set up an account, you will be able to log in from any location, and you will have access to the tools for managing searches and opportunities including the ability to set up automatic alerts.

-UC Berkeley's Scholarship Connection provides a search engine to non Berkeley awards and grants, including some for graduate students.
+UC Berkeley's Scholarship Connection provides a search engine to non-Berkeley awards and grants, including some for graduate students.
 This search engine also has a filter for underrepresented students.

-The Berkeley Research Impact Initiative (BRII) provides funding to Berkeley authors (current faculty members, post-docs, graduate students, researchers) and publishers (Centers, Organized Research Units, and Departments) to make their publications free to all readers immediately upon publication
+The Berkeley Research Impact Initiative (BRII) provides funding to Berkeley authors (current faculty members, post-docs, graduate students, researchers) and publishers (Centers, Organized Research Units, and Departments) to make their publications free to all readers immediately upon publication.

 Charlene Liebau Library Prize for Undergraduate Research: $750 lower division, $1,000 upper division -- up to six awards.
 Applications due Dec-April.